Caseykm/constructshare/README.md

 ## Table of Contents

-Problem Definition and Solution
+* Problem Definition

-#### Problem
-  1. Unfulfilled need
+  * Unfulfilled need
-  2. Problems with existing sites.
+  * Problems with existing sites.
-  3. Growing demand
+  * Growing demand

-#### Solution
+* Solution
-  1. User Stories
+* User Stories
-  2. Preliminary User Stories
+  * Preliminary User Stories
-  3. Detailed User Stories
+  * Detailed User Stories
-  4. Workflow
+* Workflow
-  5. Style Guide
+* Style Guide
+  * Font
+  * Colours
+  *
-  6. Wireframes
+* Wireframes
-  7. ERD
+* ERD
-  8. Trello
+* Trello

   [My site at Heroku](nba.com "to the site")
   [link to github](construct.github.com)
 -------------------
 ## Problem

 There is a unfulfilled need for an online peer to peer construction equipment leasing website.
-There are many sites of individual leasing companies, but none are peer to peer.
+There are many sites of individual, local leasing companies, but none are peer to peer.

-This leaves equipment owners limited options to advertise their equipment for lease.
+This can leave renters in limbo finding conveniently located equipment because individual leasing companies may not be close, while their neighbour one km away, may have what you need.

-It also leaves lessors with higher rental rates than what one would expect from peer to peer leasing.
+Traditional renting also comes with higher rental costs than what peer to peer leasing could provide.

-Another problem with existing sites is that they are often local leasing companies.
-Borrowers need to find conveniently located equipment, however if they find an individual leasing company, they are not guaranteed to have found the most convenient location.
+And if you're a potential or existing equipment owner, you have limited options to make use of idling equipment, which can make ownership uneconomical.

-The construction lending market is expanding significantly.
-This increases the demand for equipment.
-It also increases the potential supply of inventory available for lease, in the form of left-over equipment from completed projects.
+The construction lending market is expanding significantly increasing the demand for equipment, while an increasing  potential supply of inventory in the form of left-over equipment from completed projects, is promoting a great demand for a peer to peer construction equipment platform.
+Globally, there is only one company really providing this and they are only in a handful of local markets mostly in the US.

 ## Solution

-Create a peer to peer, construction leasing/lending website that shows the availability of equipment available on a map for lease within an area.
+Create a peer to peer, construction leasing/lending website that can meet the ever-increasing demand for equipment and harness the growing supply of left-over equipment, making equipment ownership economical, and sustainable.
 For lessees, this solution will untap latent inventory,  enabling increased return on assets.
-For lessors, it will provide increased equipment choice, locational convenience and a potentially more affordable solution, in a one-stop shop with national scope.
+For lessors, it will provide increased equipment choice, locational convenience and a potentially more affordable solution, in a one-stop shop with national, if not global scope.

 ## Preliminary user stories